Lincoln clinches playoff berth, defeats Moody 31-19

 Kolby Seymour stepped up as starting quarterback for the first time as Moody’s regular quarterback A.J.
 Wallace was sidelined because of an injury.
 On the second play of the Blue Devils first possession, Seymour handed the ball to running back Blaine Burke who ran it up the field into the end zone for a 76-yard touchdown to tie the game 7-7.

-In an attempt to answer, Moody’s defense limited Lincoln to a 12-yard field goal to slightly pull away 10-7.
+In an attempt to answer, Lincoln was limited to a 12-yard field goal to slightly pull away 10-7.
 While the Golden Bears defense kept Moody to no points for the rest of the half, Lincoln saw a chance for another field goal, however, the team fumbled on the snap to keep the score 10-7 going into intermission.

 The Blue Devils found their first lead of the game coming into the third quarter after recovering a Lincoln fumble at the Golden Bears 31-yard line.
 Burke continued to take the lead as he posted an 8-yard touchdown.
 A missed extra point would put the Blue Devils ahead only 13-10 to end the third.